You Can Have a Fresh Start

 Well, okay, maybe you can’t change who your boss is or what curriculum you teach.
 But there is a whole lot that is under your control that you do have the power to change.

 You can change your procedures, your expectations, your rules, your discipline techniques, and the culture of your classroom.
 You can change your teaching style, your classroom setup, or the order in which you teach.
+You can change your work flow, the boundaries you set, and how you deal with stress.
 You can figure out what didn’t work last year and come up with a plan to change it this coming year.

 And since it’s a new year, your students will be open to change.
 If you start something new on day one and stick with it, they will adjust relatively easily.